How Not to Stop Smoking

 What, then, can one do?

-Successful smoking cessation as taught by the Symonds Method, depends on gaining a proper understanding of why one really smokes, as opposed to why one thinks one smokes.
-With skilled counselling this can usually be achieved in one session, after which it is easy to stop – and not want to start again.
-Further, experience shows the best way to do this is without the use of nicotine products, drugs, hypnosis, acupuncture or aversion therapy – no horrible pictures!
-Smokers can be helped to develop a new attitude, based on the reality of smoking, after which they will not want to do it any more.
-So they won’t.
-Willpower is not necessary.
-After all, there should be no difficulty in refraining from something you don’t want to do.
+Successful smoking cessation as taught by the Symonds Method, depends on gaining a proper understanding of why you really smoke, as opposed to why you think you smoke.
+With skilled counselling this can usually be achieved in one session, after which it’s easy to stop – and not want to start again.
+Furthermore, experience shows the best way to do this is without nicotine products, drugs, hypnosis, acupuncture, or aversion therapy – no horrible pictures!
+Smokers can be helped to develop a new attitude, based on the reality of smoking, after which they won’t want to do it any more.

 Text © Gabriel Symonds